-GranuFlo and NaturaLyte are Fresenius products linked to side effects such as heart attacks.
-Our law firm is working with some of the leading Fresenius attorneys in the country.
-A claim and/or Fresenius lawsuit can be filed on your behalf and there is no fee until you receive an award or a Fresenius settlement.
-Contact us for a free consultation online or toll free at 1-800-992-6878.
+GranuFlo and NaturaLyte are Fresenius products used during dialysis that have been linked to dangerous side effects including heart attack.
+Our law firm is working with some very experienced dangerous dialysis lawyers, who can file a dialysis lawsuit on your behalf, and will charge you no fee until you receive an award or settlement.
+Contact us online or call toll free 24/7 for a free legal consultation.

 Fresenius Kidney Dialysis Products Linked with Life-Threatening Cardiovascular Injuries

 Fresenius Medical Care, self-proclaimed as “the world leader in quality dialysis products and services,” has produced devices linked to serious, and sometimes deadly, heart complications.
 Among kidney dialysis patients, heart problems are the leading cause of death.
 Two products in particular, GranuFlo and NaturaLyte, have been linked to increased risk of cardiac arrest and death.
 GranuFlo is a dry acid concentrate used in dialysis, and NaturaLyte is its liquid counterpart.
 Both products are used to evenly distribute electrolytes in the blood during kidney dialysis.
 Additionally, these products are supposed to stabilize blood bicarbonate, which neutralizes acid buildup.
 In some cases however, these products have raised bicarbonate to dangerously high levels.

 Timeline of Fresenius Kidney Dialysis Products: From Approval to Eventual Recall